-As mentioned above, while the overall coordination role sits with the PMO, the MoA, MLF and MANRLF will be responsible for Programme implementation through PCU which will be supported by the Technical Advisory Committee (PTAC), Technical Working Groups (TWGs), and District Facilitation
+As mentioned above, while the overall coordination role sits with the PMO, the MoA, MLF and MANRLF will be responsible for Programme implementation through PCU which will be guided by the Steering Committee, the Technical Advisory Committee (PTAC), Technical Working Groups (TWGs)/Ministerial Technical Committee, and District Facilitation Teams (DFTs).

-Teams (DFTs).
 The PCU will include an Environmental, Social and Climate (ESC) Specialist who will report to the Programme Coordinator.
 The ESC Specialist will work closely with the DFTs, particularly the District Environment Management Officers (DEMO), the District Agriculture Officers (DAO), the District Fisheries Officers (DFO), and the District Community Development Officers (DCDO), as well as the Regional Environmental Officer.